julien6387/supvisors/docs/configuration.rst

 ``internal_port``

-    The internal port number used to publish the local events to the other |Supvisors| instances.
+    The internal port number used to share the local events to the other |Supvisors| instances.
-    Events are published using a Publish / Subscribe pattern based on a TCP socket.
+    Events are published either by using a Publish / Subscribe pattern based on a TCP socket, or through a Multicast Group when the |Supvisors| discovery mode is activated by setting the option ``multicast_address``.
-    The value must match the ``internal_port`` value of the corresponding |Supvisors| instance in ``supvisors_list``.
+    **TODO OBSOLETE** The value must match the ``internal_port`` value of the corresponding |Supvisors| instance in ``supvisors_list``.

     *Default*:  local |Supervisor| HTTP port + 1.

     *Required*:  No.

     *Identical*:  No.

 ``event_link``